WhySooooFurious/The-Mac-Repo/README.md

 - **Resolution:** N/A
 - **Settings:** N/A
 - **Method & Source:** Crossover 23.6 (x64), Cracked
 - **Notes:** Issue is in the crack because the steam version runs fine.
-Disabling an os check in the crack might fix the issue.
+Disabling an os check in the crack might fix the issue

 ### Fifa 23 - u/ParthGupta79
 - **Stability:** N/A